 VDDK Support for the Virtual Server Agent with VMware

-The Virtual Server Agent (VSA) for Commvault Service Pack 10 or later includes multiple VDDK versions, including the latest certified VDDK version and an earlier version that can be used for backups of ESX versions that are no longer supported by VMware.
+The Virtual Server Agent (VSA) for Commvault Service Pack 10 or later includes the latest certified VDDK version and earlier versions that can be used for backups, including backups for ESX versions that are no longer supported by VMware.